Still waters

 Aubusson tapestry woven by the Pinton workshop.

-With its selvedge signed by the artist, no. 2/6.
+With its label signed by the artist, No. 2/6.

 Circa 1970.

-In these "still waters", Matégot invites us to a contrast that is typical of his work, between darkness and light, glow and obscurity: a luminous abstraction articulated between red, yellow and black, a chromatic range that seems far removed from the title.
+In these "still waters", Matégot invites us to a usual contrast between darkness and clarity, glow and obscurity: a luminous abstraction articulated between red, yellow and black, a chromatic range that seems far from the title.